Julow/Juloo-Sublime-Package/README.md

 * 4 params per function
 * Multiple empty lines
 * 80 chars lines
+* Invalid function name

 _More checks will be added in the future._

 If you want to disable **Norme Checker** (enabled by default)<br />
-Add this line to your `Settings - User`:
+Add this line into your `Settings - User`:

 ```js
 	// Disable Norme Checker